Find out about our Telephone Befriending Service.

-The Licensed Trade Charity helps current and former pub, bar and brewery workers with a range of issues from health to housing, and money problems to education.
-Recent research by Greene King identified that nearly two thirds of people admit they sometimes feel lonely, and we are working to minimise the impact of this on isolated former pub and bar workers by ensuring that many of them receive a weekly call from one of our team of volunteer telephone befrienders.
+Recent research by Greene King identified that nearly two thirds of people admit they sometimes feel lonely, and we are working to minimise the impact of this on isolated former licensed trade workers by ensuring that many of them receive a weekly call from one of our team of volunteer telephone befrienders.

-In the first of a series of spotlights on the volunteers giving up their time to help the charity look after former workers who are feeling isolated, we talk to Billy Spong, Employee Relations Manager at Mitchells & Butlers.
-Find out how he makes a difference, and what you should do if you are feeling lonely yourself, or wish to help others in that situation.
+We talked to Billy Spong, Employee Relations Manager at Mitchells & Butlers, one of our telephone befrienders to find out how he makes a difference, and what you should do if you are feeling lonely yourself, or wish to help others in that situation.

 Q: What is your licensed trade background / connection?

 A: I began working in the licensed trade when I turned 18.
 I got a part time job in my local Mitchells & Butlers business and loved it.
 I worked all through university and when I graduated, decided to go full time as I enjoyed it so much.
 I have been in HR for 10 years now and my role of Employee Relations Manager is really rewarding as I am helping people every day.

 Q: Why did you choose to become a telephone befriender, and how did it come about?